 Anthony Di Franco

 I've had type I diabetes since my early 20s, and have been interested in widely sharing the fruits of science and technology even longer.
-Now, I work at the intersections of complex adaptive systems, economics, and computing.
-I am a board member of Counter Culture Labs, where I teach and organize events on topics at the intersection of computation and biology, and where I look forward to starting work on open insulin.
+I am a board member of Counter Culture Labs, where I work on making open insulin a reality.
+Outside the lab, I work at the intersections of complex adaptive systems, economics, and computing.

 I am a Biohacker enthusiast that has obtained a Certificate of Achievement at Berkeley City College in the Spring of 2012, contributed at the Maker Faire with Biocurious, and created an Android app to translate codons to their amino acids.